awingla/aws_sns_kit/README.md

 ## Configuration

-Before using aws_sns_kit, you need to generate files using generator.
+Before using aws_sns_kit, you need to generate files using a generator.
 Specify your model as first argument.

 ```ruby